 White House officials believe removing flavor pods from stores has shifted youths from fruit or candy flavors to menthol and mint, which are still available.
 They say they are seeing a huge increase in youth use of menthol and mint e-cigarettes.

-Our product defect lawyers have long maintained that e-cigarettes are harmful for the health of children and adults alike.
+Our product defect lawyers have long maintained that e-cigarettes are harmful to the health of children and adults alike.
 Study after study has shown the adverse effects these dangerous products can have on our health.
 Now, we’re seeing young people in hospital emergency rooms and intensive care units struggling to breathe and hooked on to breathing machines because their lungs have been damaged due to vaping.
-It’s about time that these defective and dangerous products are removed the market and manufacturers who knowingly put them on the market are held accountable.
+It’s about time that these defective and dangerous products are removed from the market and manufacturers who knowingly put them on the market are held accountable.